A Level Geology

 Additional Information

 We encourage all students to read widely and conduct their own research into the topics they are studying.
-You will be expected to undertake at least 4-6 hours of independent study time per week.
 There is a wide range of support material available in the Learning Resource Centres and on the course SharePoint site.
 Throughout the year, you will be able to access additional support and opportunities to stretch and challenge you.

 Awarding Body: